Skip to main content

 close

-The Met Office has issued an Amber heat health alert for the West Midlands for Monday and Tuesday.
+The UK Health Security Agency (UKHSA) has issued an Amber Heat Health Alert for all regions in England, from 9am on Wednesday 8 July until 9pm on Sunday 12 July.
+Rising temperatures may increase health risks, particularly for vulnerable groups.
 For advice on staying cool, signs of heat exhaustion, swimming safely outdoors, fire safety, and more: Summer wellbeing

 Dyspraxia